 - Wall Crawl: Life jumps off the Mask Makers' cruiser, onto the hull of the Entrance, and crawls up to a window.

-- An Arm And Another Arm: His arms are cut off when he gets caught between the Entrance and the Exit as they skid past each other.
+- An Arm and a Leg: His arms are cut off when he gets caught between the Entrance and the Exit as they skid past each other.

 - Cruel and Unusual Death: Loses his arms and is eaten by sharks.

 - Face Death with Dignity: Viralesque offers the dying Bride the incomplete elixir of life, but he refuses and jumps into shark-infested waters.

 - The Glasses Come Off: Bride ditches the glasses whenever he's in the role of the dextrose-high cult leader.